brunokoga/Montevideo/feats.md

 Choose a type of martial weapon.
 You understand how to use that type of martial weapon in combat.

-**Benefit:** You make attack rolls with the selected weapon normally (without the non-proficient penalty.
+**Benefit:** You make attack rolls with the selected weapon normally (without the non-proficient penalty).

 **Normal:** When using a weapon with which you are not proficient, you take a –4 penalty on attack rolls.